penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     host     all            all                         127.0.0.1/32                            scram-sha-256
     ```

-After we changed the pg_hba file don't forget to restart postgres else the settings
+After we changed the pg_hba file don't forget to restart postgres otherwise the settings
 will not be applied.
-But before we restart let us also edit the file postgresql.conf
+But before we restart, let us also edit the file `postgresql.conf`
 and allow our database to listen on our network interface for incoming connections
 from the zabbix server.
 Postgresql will standard only allow connections from the socket.